Law School Case Brief

 Pac.
 Gas & E. Co. v.
 G. W. Thomas Drayage etc. Co. - 69 Cal.
 2d 33, 69 Cal.
 Rptr.
 561, 442 P.2d 641 (1968)

 The test of admissibility of extrinsic evidence to explain the meaning of a written instrument is not whether it appears to the court to be plain and unambiguous on its face, but whether the offered evidence is relevant to prove a meaning to which the language of the instrument is reasonably susceptible.

-Looking only at the plain meaning of contractual language ignored the possibility that the parties had contrary intentions.
-The court therefore held that parol evidence was admissible to ascertain the true intent of the contractual parties even where the writing seemed clear and unambiguous.
+Is parol evidence admissible to ascertain the true intent of contractual parties even where the writing seems clear and unambiguous?

 The Court held that the parole evidence is admissible to ascertain the true intention of the parties.
 It is the responsibility of the Court to ascertain and give effect to the parties true intention by determining what the parties meant by the words they used.
 Accordingly, the exclusion of relevant, extrinsic, evidence to explain the meaning of a written instrument could be justified only if it were feasible to determine the meaning the parties gave to the words from the instrument alone.
 As a result, the Court held it could not be the intention of the contractor to cover injuries to the utility company’s property.

 Access the full text case